Regional Student Nutrition Program

 Lead Agencies, community partnerships and/or flow-through agencies must consider available funding when determining program eligibility.

+MCCSS funding is available for eligible student nutrition programs.
 Provincial investment in the program provides a foundation to enable communities to leverage additional donations from program partners and maximize the proportion of funding allocated to nutritious food.
-MCYS funding for provincially identified designated programs is provided to support 15 per cent of program costs.
-MCYS funding for non-designated programs is provided to support up to 15 per cent of program costs.

 To Get Started: